 Volunteering doesn't only mean giving of your time.
 We need contributions to our Political Action Committees to be able to fund efforts to support candidates who understand our concerns.
 The legislators we support advocate on behalf of our interests.

 Time commitment: None (or however long it takes to write a check.)

 Would I be in this alone?

 No!
-In fact, there are over 150 agents who participate as either an IA&B Insider or with our input groups, nearly 30 agents serve on a Government Relations Committee, more than 50 agents participate in grassroots events both locally and in D.C., 21 agents serve on our Board, and hundreds of agents contribute to PAC.
+In fact, there are over 150 agents who participate on a Member Agent Panel or with our input groups, nearly 30 agents serve on a Government Relations Committee, more than 50 agents participate in grassroots events both locally and in D.C., 20 agents serve on our Board, and hundreds of agents contribute to PAC.
 We have a place for you!

 Ready to get involved?